nottrobin/maas-docs/en/manage-cli-comp-hw.md

 	[tags=$TAG1,$TAG2,...]
 ```

-!!!
-Note:
+[note]
 Both USERNAME and PASSWORD are optional for the virsh power type.
 ZONE and
 TAGS are optional for all pods.
+[/note]

 See the [API reference][api-powertypes] for a listing of available power types.